hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 see some effects of playing with these weighting factors later.

-Now the crucial bit of insight in [this paper by Gatys et al.][neural-style-gatys-etal] is that the definitions of these content and style losses are not based on *per-pixel differences* between images, but instead in terms of higher level, more *perceptual differences* between them.
+Now the crucial bit of insight in [this paper by Gatys et al.][arxiv-neural-style-gatys-etal] is that the definitions of these content and style losses are not based on *per-pixel differences* between images, but instead in terms of higher level, more *perceptual differences* between them.
 Interesting, but then how does one go about